Redeeming vouchers

 Voucher codes

-A voucher code is assigned to a voucher benefit when it is created, which is used for validation and burning.
+A voucher code is assigned to a benefit when it is created, which is used for validation and burning.

 The assigned voucher code can either be randomly generated by the Loyalty Engine (one-time voucher codes) or assigned from a pool of pre-determined codes (code pools).
 See Vouchers for more information on the various code types.